hedzr/progressbar/README.md

 # Or using spinner style
 go run ./examples/multibar_spinner
-go run ./examples/multibar_spinner 3 # to select a stepper
+go run ./examples/multibar_spinner 3 # to select a spinners
 ```

 ### Customize the bar layout